All settings are stored in the URL. This is updated every time you make a change.

 Useful for modelling sound sources that are not consistent, the Leq or "equivalent continuous sound level" is a single value that represents the equivalent amount of energy in a given period for a fluctuating source as if it were a steady continuous noise level.
 For this reason the Leq is always accompanied with a reference to the length of time that it represents.

-The Lmax is a maximum level (based on the standard time-weightings: fast, slow or impulse) and is useful for situations such as a vehicle pass-by when you wish to model the peak of the noise.
+The Lmax is a maximum level (based on the standard time-weightings: fast, slow or impulse) and is useful for modelling the peak of a noise source, such as a vehicle pass-by.

 When the model calculates a line source, it breaks the line into segments with a point source at the centre with a level proportional to the length of this segment.
-Use a ray-receiver to inspect this behaviour (note: lateral paths are considered but not shown).
+Use a ray-receiver to inspect this behaviour.

 For more information about the calculations and their limitations, refer to ISO9613 parts 1 and 2.